7.3 Calculations of Electric Potential

 The potential at infinity is chosen to be zero.
 Thus, V for a point charge decreases with distance, whereas for a point charge decreases with distance squared:

-Recall that the electric potential V is a scalar and has no direction, whereas the electric field is a vector.
-To find the voltage due to a combination of point charges, you add the individual voltages as numbers.
+Recall that the electric potential difference V is a scalar and has no direction, whereas the electric field is a vector.
+To find the voltage due to a combination of point charges, given zero voltage at infinitely far away, you add the individual voltages as numbers.
+We will assume for the rest of this chapter that there is zero voltage measured infinitely far away.
 To find the total electric field, you must add the individual fields as vectors, taking magnitude and direction into account.
 This is consistent with the fact that V is closely associated with energy, a scalar, whereas is closely associated with force, a vector.

 What Voltage Is Produced by a Small Charge on a Metal Sphere?Charges in static electricity are typically in the nanocoulomb (nC) to microcoulomb range.
 What is the voltage 5.00 cm away from the center of a 1-cm-diameter solid metal sphere that has a –3.00-nC static charge?